9 Ways Linux Is Taking Over the World

 8. San Francisco’s Traffic Control System

 In 2011, the city of San Francisco decided it was time to update its traffic control systems.
 Given that the city is the 30th most congested in the world, it’s vital that its traffic management systems are reliable.
 Waze and in-car GPS apps just won’t cut it.

 The city authorities decided that Linux would power the system.
 It was built around a Freescale PowerQUICC II Pro processor and was designed to meet the national Advanced Transportation Controller (ATC) standards.

 Sounds great, but San Francisco now faces 25 percent more congestion than it did when the system was implemented.
 Still, we’ll put that down to the west coast drivers rather than a failing of the operating system.

 Clearly, Linux is everywhere.
-In this article, we not even touched on “fun” everyday uses such as smart TVs, Roku sticks, Nest thermostats, Kindle e-readers, and all the rest.
+And in this article, we’ve not even touched on “fun” everyday uses such as smart TVs, Roku sticks, Nest thermostats, Kindle e-readers, and all the rest.

-And even though we’ve only listed eight unusual uses, the wide variety of the examples will hopefully give you an appreciation for how widespread the operating system is.
+And even though we’ve only listed nine unusual uses of Linux in the world, the wide variety of the examples will hopefully give you an appreciation for how widespread the operating system is.

 If you’d like to learn more, read about why Linux’s actual market share is much higher than you probably realize .